SamparkBhol/PMFSS/README.md

 ## 📝 Documentation

 Detailed documentation is available in the `docs/` folder.
-You’ll find setup guides, architecture diagrams, and more.
+You’ll find setup guides, and more.

 ## 🔥 Future Work